The average salary for a Psychiatrist in Australia is AU$122,979.

 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 A psychiatrist meets with patients and determines if a mental disorder is present.
 An evaluation of the patient’s symptoms, behavior, and past medical history will be carried out.
 Tests may also be performed to determine any issues that are present.
 The psychiatrist will also help the patient to manage, ease, or heal a disorder, which may be done by administering treatments or medications.
-Throughout treatment, the care that is administered should be evaluated to determine if the treatment is …Read more

 Psychiatrist Job Listings

-Popular Skills for Psychiatrist
+What Are Popular Skills for Psychiatrists?

-Pay by Experience Level for Psychiatrist
+What is the Pay by Experience Level for Psychiatrists?

 Pay Difference by Location